 My mom was a stay-at-home mom, and she happens to be one of the most frugal people I know.
 I love a good sale, using coupons, and saving money, and I know it’s because of my mom.
-Since Mother’s Day is coming up, here are some money saving tips for stay-at-home moms to help you avoid consumer debt!
+Here are some money saving tips for stay-at-home moms to help you avoid consumer debt!

 Money Saving Tips for Stay-At-Home Moms

 Eating out is expensive enough for one person, let alone a whole family.
 Cooking at home is a much cheaper option, especially if you have teenage kids who are eating the same amount (or more!) than adults.
 You can save a lot of money by making cheap meals, like pasta, that can feed the whole family without breaking the bank.
 This will help you stay on budget.

 Work from home or part-time.